mikedll/mriveracrm/doc/server_setup.md

 Which is a Linux default on Ubuntu 12.
 See the redis config if you want to raise it.

+In development:

+    redis-server config/redis.conf

+Then Resque will have something to connect to.

 # Production config

 Nginx is configured at `/etc/nginx/nginx.conf`: